Amazon Web Services

 ExpeDat Desktop, the bucketname will need to be entered into the

-svpasswd will be automatically loaded about two minutes after your last modification.
+svpasswd will be automatically loaded about a minute after your last modification.

 Server Side Encryption (SSE) is enabled by editing

 /usr/local/expedat/s3handler.sh on the gateway instance.
-Look for the
+Modify the "

-KMS_ID with the KMS ID of the key you wish to use.
-To enable SSE with S3-managed keys (SSE-S3), remove the leading hash (
+KMS_ID=" line by adding the KMS ID of the key you wish to use.
+For example:

 You can direct users to a specific location in your S3 bucket by creating a gateway link.
 The easiest way to do this is to navigate to the location using the